In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 It was a terrible time, and no solution was evident.
 Amit was very worried, but he soon decided to face the events and did his best.

-He showered pesticides over all his plants, ensured that the water level was consistently high and any wastage of dead locusts was cleared.
+He showered pesticides over all his plants and ensured that the water level was consistently high and that any wastage of dead locusts was cleared.

 Although his technique was expensive, it brought decent results; his production got back to an acceptable level.

-On the other hand, Anuv felt that it was time to relax, as he had no solution; he fired his employees to cut back on the expenses and stopped gardening until the situation got better.
+On the other hand, Anuv felt it was time to relax, as he had no solution; he fired his employees to cut back on the expenses and stopped gardening until the situation worsened.

 Is It Fair?

-As there were a fair majority of people that shared the same excuse as Anuv, the government decided that it would be unfair to leave these farmers alone in times of difficulty.
+As a fair majority of people shared the same excuse as Anuv, the government decided that it would be unfair to leave these farmers alone in times of difficulty.

-Hence all of the farmers should be paid a lump sum amount to cope with the situation and pay their bills.
+Hence, all farmers should be paid a lump sum to cope with the situation and pay their bills.

-Although the basis of the policy was right, it put all the Amits and the Anuvs on the same scale, which is never right.
+Although the basis of the policy was correct, it put all the Amits and the Anuvs on the same scale, which is never right.

 I am pretty sure that you would agree with our view that paying Anuv the same as Amit is clearly unfair.